Database Connections

 exec sp_addrolemember 'db_owner', 'JohnDoe'

-4. Create a new connection with the newly created user’s credentials and add schema name in the database URL field
+4. Create a new connection with the newly created user’s credentials and add a schema name in the database URL field

 For JDBC the connection setup will look like this: